 Click or the topic for details:

+It's unlikely that a processor would get damaged from overheating, due to the operational safeguards in place.
 Processors have two modes of thermal protection, throttling and automatic shutdown.
-When a core exceeds the set throttle temperature, it will start to reduce power to bring the temperature back below that point.
+When a core exceeds the set throttle temperature, it will reduce power to maintain a safe temperature level.
 The throttle temperature can vary by processor and BIOS settings.
-If the conditions are such that throttling is unable to keep the temperature down, such as a thermal solution failure or incorrect assembly, the processor will automatically shut down to prevent permanent damage.
+If the processor is unable to maintain a safe operating temperature through throttling actions, it will automatically shut down to prevent permanent damage.

 Does Intel provide temperature ranges for each processor?

-We don't provide temperature ranges for each processor, as it varies by processor.
-You can find the thermal specifications for a processor in Intel® Core™ Processor technical documentation.
+We do not provide temperature ranges for each processor, as it varies by processor.
+You can find the thermal specifications for specific processors in Intel® Core™ Processor technical documentation.

 Here are some resources that address overheating and prevention of overheating: